“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Antibiotics can decrease the effectiveness of oral contraceptives.
 A backup contraceptive method, such as condoms, should be used if you are taking antibiotics.

 Low Ogestrel is considered a safe and effective means of preventing pregnancy, particularly for women who are sensitive to estrogens.
-Hormonal contraceptives do very slightly increase the risk of developing serious health complications, including blood clots, heart disease, gallbladder disease, liver tumours, and estrogen-sensitive cancers.
+Hormonal contraceptives do very slightly increase the risk of developing serious health complications, including blood clots, heart disease, gallbladder disease, liver tumors, and estrogen-sensitive cancers.
 The benefits of hormonal contraceptives outweigh these slight risks, but women who have a personal or family history of these conditions should consult a doctor before taking hormonal contraceptives, as they may not be suitable for them.
 See ‘Contraindications’ above for more information.

 Yes, you will experience a monthly bleed while taking Low Ogestrel.
-This is known as a withdrawal bleed, a simulation of a natural period, and takes place during the 7 days in which you will be taking the peach colored placebo pills.
+This is known as a withdrawal bleed, a simulation of a natural period, and takes place during the 7 days in which you will be taking the peach-colored placebo pills.
 When you first start taking Low Ogestrel, you may experience some breakthrough bleeding between withdrawal bleeds; this is normal, and often stops with time.
 If you are concerned that you are bleeding often or heavily, consult your doctor for advice.

 Low Ogestrel will NOT protect you from STIs, or will any other form of hormonal contraception.
 The only form of contraception to offer some protection from STIs is condoms.